Amiiiitt/PERSONALIZED-MENTAL--HEALTH--COMPANION/README.md

 Built with a Flask backend, React + Vite frontend, and Firebase integration, this companion prioritizes user privacy, emotional well-being, and personalized support.
 The project is ideal for those seeking non-clinical, on-demand mental health guidance in a compassionate, tech-driven format.

+#HOW TO RUN THIS PROJECT

+npm install
+npm run dev